We need your input and comments

 Node Number 4022 on the 442.250 Repeater

-your callsign and state "This is (your callsign) for the IRLP"
+- Say your call sign and state "This is (your call sign) for the IRLP"

-wait at least 10 to 15 seconds to hear if there is a QSO in progress if
+- Wait at least 10-15 seconds to hear if a QSO is in progress, if not then:

-your microphone and leave at least 3 seconds before you start to
+- Key your microphone and wait at least 3 seconds before you start to talking.

-your call sign in Phonetics and and say listening.
+- Give your call sign in Phonetics and say "listening".

-after the other party on the link unkeys, wait at least 10 to 15 seconds
+- Then after the other party on the link unkeys, wait at least 10-15 seconds

 before you key your transceiver to answer.
-Pause - Pause
+Pause - Pause.

-the QSO, wait for at least 30 Seconds to see if anyone else wants to
+- After the QSO, wait at least 30 Seconds to see if anyone else wants to talk.

 control operator, and we will be glad to connect you.